-This feature allows you to add exclusions that Thor Vigilance will ignore during scanning.
+This feature allows you to add exclusions that Thor Vigilance will ignore after scanning.

-- Filename – This option is used if you want Thor Vigilance to ignore a specific suspicious file from being scanned or from any actions being taken upon it by our antivirus.
+- Filename – This option is referring to a specific name that you give to a document or to a file on your computer: it is used if you want Thor Vigilance to ignore a specific suspicious file from being scanned or from any actions being taken upon it by our antivirus.

-- File Path - This option is used if you want Thor Vigilance to ignore a specific File Path from being scanned or from any actions being taken upon it by our antivirus.
+- File Path - A path, the general form of the name of a file or directory, specifies a unique location in a file system : it is used if you want Thor Vigilance to ignore a specific File Path from being scanned or from any actions being taken upon it by our antivirus.

-Real Time Exclusion List - the items added here will be excluded directly from the realtime driver.
+Real Time Exclusion List - the items added here will be excluded directly from the realtime driver before scanning.
 Only use this when the regular exclusion doesn't work.
 Adding too many items here may affect performance.